garencheckley/podexp/README.md

 6. **Documentation**: Update the README.md with details of the changes
 7. **Version Control**: Commit changes to Git repository

+**IMPORTANT**: When implementing new features, always remember to commit and push your changes to the Git repository.
+This ensures that all changes are properly tracked and that other team members have access to the latest code.
+Use meaningful commit messages that clearly describe the changes made.

 ## Deployment Process

 The deployment process involves building and deploying both the backend and frontend services to Google Cloud Run.
 The process is as follows: